BetoBob/NN_Toy/README.md

 * [Neural Network Simulator](https://www.mladdict.com/neural-network-simulator)
   * this will be great for testing, attempting to implement
   * shows each step and has a verifiable check
+    * therefore tests can be made for each step

 ### Videos